 PKI (Public Key Infrastructure) based scheme

-They have not yet implemented a way to further categorize malicious nodes.

 Trust management in mobile ad hoc networks using a scalable maturity-based model [5]

 Recommendation exchange protocol (REP) is used to send and receive recommendations via the network.
-Simply, a network node will broadcast messages to its directly connected nodes (neighbor nodes) requesting for the recommendation value regarding a particular neighbor node.
+Basically, a network node will broadcast messages to its directly connected nodes (neighbor nodes) requesting for the recommendation value regarding a particular neighbor node.

-The Figure 1.2 indicates that node B and node C will send REP to node A along with the recommendation value for node D. Each of these dotted arrows in the diagram are represented with a number which denotes the time period of how long they have known each other.
+Figure 1.2 indicates that node B and node C will send REP to node A along with the recommendation value for node D. Each of these dotted arrows in the diagram are represented with a number which denotes the time period; how long they have known each other.
 When accepting the given recommendation value, node A will give a higher priority for node C than node B since node C has known node D for a longer period of time.

 Secure routing with AODV protocol for mobile ad hoc networks [6]

 T. Farid and A. Prahladachar have basically defined two types of security attacks and two types of models as the proposed solution.
 Compromised network nodes and selfish network nodes could make ‘internal attacks.
 When a network node does not send or forward data packets and become inactive when other nodes need them and become active only for its own benefits, it can be named as a ‘selfish node’.
-There is also another type of attack called ‘external attack’ which is occurred due to invalid cryptographic information.
+There is also another type of attack called ‘external attack’ which occurs due to invalid cryptographic information.
 Intrusion Detection Model (IDM) and Intrusion Response Model (IRM) comes into the front as the solution.
 IDM uses neighbor node information to detect misbehaving nodes.
-If misbehavior count is greater than the threshold value, it will broadcast about that misbehaving node to other nodes.
+If misbehavior count is greater than the threshold value, it will broadcast that misbehaving node to other nodes.
 Under IRM, if two or more network nodes report about the same node, Purge packet [6] is transmitted to isolate the malicious node from the network.

 QoS assertion in manet routing based on trusted AODV (ST-AODV) [7]